jianhangzhang/docker-sinboUI/README.md

 ## Docker Remote API: v1.2

 ## Containers Management
-* List Containers
+* List containers
-* Show a Container
+* Show a container
-* Start a Container
+* Start a container
-* Stop a Container
+* Stop a container
-* Restart a Container
+* Restart a container
+* Kill a container
+* Pause a container
+* Unpause a container
-* Delete a Container (dangerous, comment it)
+* Delete a container (dangerous, comment it)

 ## Images Management
-* List Images
+* List images
+* Show a image
+* Delete a image (dangerous, comment it)
 * continue ...